dlaucodes/JSProject/README.md

 ## Credits & Resources
 <ul>
-    Credit to: Franks Laboratory for help with understanding and implementing concepts related to use of Vanilla JS, HTML, Canvas and Web   audio API integration.
+    Credit to: Franks Laboratory for help with understanding and implementing concepts related to use of Vanilla JS, HTML, Canvas and Webaudio API integration.
     <a href="https://www.youtube.com/c/Frankslaboratory/">Franks laboratory</a>
 </ul>